mattlavis-transform/chapter-notes/README.md

 - Save necessary Python modules via `pip3 freeze > requirements.txt`

+## Environment variables
+FOLDER_TO=full path to the folder holding the source chapter and section notes FOLDER_FROM=full path to the folder to hold the altered source chapter and section notes

 ## Usage

 ### Create the facets for use in the Elasticsearch data file